5oa12/pixactyl-installer/README.md

 Unofficial scripts for installing Pterodactyl Panel & Wings.
 Works with the latest version of Pterodactyl!

-Read more about [Pterodactyl](https://pterodactyl.io/) here.
-This script is not associated with the official Pterodactyl Project.
+Read more about [Jexactyl](https://v4.jexactyl.com/) here.
+This script is not associated with the official Jexactyl Project.

 ## Features